-Why are you still opening branches and offering services when we’re facing a resurgence?
+Why are you still opening branches and offering services?

 We play an important role in the lives of many Torontonians, including vulnerable communities, and we need to ensure that we are equitably serving all residents across the city.
-We are continuing to gradually and safely reinstate our services and reopen our spaces within the guidelines determined by the Province, and following the advice of Toronto Public Health.
+Our services are within the guidelines determined by the Province, and following the advice of Toronto Public Health.

 - Why isn't my branch open yet?

-We’re working within the province’s reopening guidelines and under the guidance of public health experts.
+We’re working within the COVID-19 response framework provided by the Province of Ontario and under the guidance of public health experts.
 When deciding when to reopen a branch, we consider a number of safety factors, including branch space, capacity limitations and staffing requirements.
 Our priority is to open our larger, busier branches and to make sure that we have libraries open in different parts of the city.

 - Which branches are next to reopen?

 We don’t have specific dates or particular branch names yet, but we’ll share the details here once they’re available.

 - When I return materials in a dropbox, how long will it take before my account is updated?

 When items are returned, they are first quarantined and then checked back into our system.
 So items will remain on your account for at least 6-8 days before we are able to process your return.
 During this time, you may receive an overdue notice but you can disregard the message if you've returned your items.
 No fines will be incurred during this period.
 We appreciate your patience.